Indentation of an elastic arch on a frictional substrate: Pinning, unfolding and snapping: Numerical simulation

-Next, when frictional interactions occur between the arch and the substrate ($\mu>0$), the phase diagram bifurcates, resulting in the emergence of the third phase, which we have defined as "pinning.”
-In the pinning phase, both ends of the arch remain immobile during the indentation.
-In Fig.~\ref{Fig2}(a), the pinning phase expands as $\mu$ increases and prevails in the diagram for sufficiently large friction.
-The diagram is constructed based on the response of the arch in the low-force regime.
-In the pinning phase, the two ends are maintained pinned (i.e., $\Delta_x=0$) until the arch is strongly squeezed [Fig.~\ref{Fig2}(b-ii) and \ref{Fig2}(c-ii)].
-At some point, the two ends suddenly snap outwards, and the loading force $P$ decreases discontinuously to forces of the same magnitude as those in the unfolding phase [See Fig.~\ref{Fig2}(b-ii)].
+Note also that the diagram in Fig.~\ref{Fig2} (a) is constructed based on the response of the arch in the low-force regime.
+In the pinning phase in Fig.~\ref{Fig2} (a), the two ends remain pinned (i.e., $\Delta_x=0$) in the low-force regime.
+However, when the arch is strongly squeezed [Fig.~\ref{Fig2}(b-iii) and \ref{Fig2}(c-iii)], the two ends suddenly snap outward, and the loading force $P$ decreases discontinuously to reach the same magnitude as that in the unfolding phase [See Fig.~\ref{Fig2}(b-i)].